 "Amaze Face 2 Face runs Kids Squad – for parent carers of children with ASC up to 10 years old and Escape – for parent carers of children aged 11+.
 Contact Kathy, Face 2 Face project worker: via email: email@example.com".

 Amaze also have a face sheet of information relating to autism that parents and carers can read online:

 Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity who offer free, independent, and impartial advice for all matters relating to SEND, including autism.
 Contact Amaze SENDIASS:

 CLASS+ works across East Sussex to support families/carers of Autistic children and young people.
 Their aim is to provide guidance and training that enables families/carers to build their understanding of the strengths and challenges faced by Autistic children and young people and to develop greater confidence in how to support them:

 Spectrum is a free, county-wide service that helps Autistic children and young people ‘aged 5–18’ to join in activities in their local community, develop their independence and build confidence in developing key life skills:

 - Find out more about Spectrum

 East Sussex Local Offer directory of services

 You can visit our SEND-specific online directory, hosted on East Sussex 1Space, that lists many different services both throughout the county and online.
 Services include advice, guidance and support groups, activities and events and mental health and wellbeing support among many other topics:

 All services on 1Space have been split into categories.
-Once you have selected the category that you wish to visit, you can then use the filters on the left hand side to further refine your search, depending on need:
+Once you have selected the category that you wish to visit, you can then use the filters and search function to further refine the results, depending on your need: